iluaster/google_drive_uploader/README.md

 If you encounter any SSL connection problems when you using nssl command tool,

-you can use ncat tool to upload file instead.
+you can use ncat tool to upload files instead.

 In Ubuntu or Debian, you can enter this command to install ncat.